Dannii Minogue: Relationships

-Controversies
+In May 2024, after Minogue stated "I identify as queer in a weird way," it was widely reported that Minogue had come out as queer; however, Minogue later clarified in an Instagram post that she is straight.

+Politics

 In 2002, the British National Party (BNP), a far-right and anti-immigration political party, falsely claimed that Minogue supported their cause following comments she had made in an interview with Britain's GQ.
 In the interview, Minogue was quoted saying that French National Front leader Jean-Marie Le Pen had "struck a chord with people".
 Minogue responded saying that she had been misquoted and was "mortified" to be associated with the party adding that "Australia is the most multicultural melting pot of people.
 I'm completely proud of that."
 Minogue responded to the British National Party's claims in Gay Times magazine saying, "I am not a racist.
 That is not how I live my life.
 I have a Jewish manager, I perform in gay clubs, I come from a multicultural background and I am very proud of that."

-Minogue received much criticism during series 6 of The X Factor.
-Controversy began after the first live show on 10 October, after Minogue commented on press reports stating that Danyl Johnson was bisexual.
-After his performance of "And I Am Telling You I'm Not Going", in which he had changed the gender of the person being addressed in the song from male to female, Minogue remarked to Johnson on air that he didn't need to change the gender if the press was to be believed.
-Minogue's remarks sparked an online backlash.
-Minogue released a statement on the issue:

-I want to clear up exactly what happened on last night's X Factor show and post my sincere apologies to anyone who took offence.
-I made a comment about Danyl changing the lyrics of his song.
-It was meant to be a humorous moment about the fact he has an opportunity to have fun with his song.
-An openly bisexual singing a song that is lyrically a 'girl's song'.
-Danyl and I were joking about the very same thing in rehearsals on Friday, so it carried on to the show.
-I'd like to apologise to anyone that was offended by my comments, it was never my intention.
-I spoke to Danyl straight after the show last night and he wasn't offended or upset by my comments, and knew exactly what I was saying.

-Minogue also apologised on the live results show on 11 October, saying Johnson was not upset by her comments.
-It has since been reported that British regulator Ofcom received around 4,000 complaints from viewers over the comment.
-As a result, Ofcom launched an investigation, which cleared Minogue and The X Factor.
-No penalties were imposed.